 Every world chess champion possessed his own unique playing style.
 Tigran Petrosian was dubbed “Iron Tigran” due to his impregnable defensive style.
-Anatoly Carpov’s positional style earned him the nickname “boa constrictor”.
-Jose Raul Capablana was known as the “human chess machine” because of the relentlessly accurate manner in which he bested his opponents.
+Anatoly Karpov’s positional style earned him the nickname “boa constrictor”.
+Jose Raul Capablanca was known as the “human chess machine” because of the relentlessly accurate manner in which he bested his opponents.

 Were Commissioner Vestager to play high-level chess, she would probably play like Mikhail Tal.
 The so-called “Magician from Riga” was a formidable world chess champion.
 Known for his creative attacking style, Tal was daring and unpredictable on the chess board.
 His dramatic combinational play allowed him to confuse and rattle his opponents, who would usually proceed to make errors and concede defeat.